How to Get an FFL in Florida

 | ATF Interview | Inspector visit, premises inspection | 1–2 weeks (scheduling) |

-| Approval + PICS Setup | FFL issued; register with PSP for PICS access | 1–2 weeks after interview |
+| Approval + FDLE Setup | FFL issued; register with FDLE FPP | 1–2 weeks |

 | Total | Business setup through first legal transaction | 60–90 days typical |

-Pennsylvania-Specific Requirements
+Florida-Specific Requirements

-- No state assault weapons ban
+- No assault weapons ban

 - No magazine capacity restrictions

-CLEO Notification in Pennsylvania
+CLEO Notification in Florida

 How to Find Your CLEO

 While CLEO notification is informational, skipping it can delay ATF processing.
 Send it at the same time you mail your ATF Form 7 or shortly after.
+Florida sheriffs are generally cooperative with FFL applicants.

-Home-Based FFLs in Pennsylvania
+Home-Based FFLs in Florida

 - Storage & Security — The ATF inspector will verify secure firearm storage.
 A quality gun safe or dedicated locked storage area is expected.

-4473 & PICS Requirements in Pennsylvania
+4473 & FDLE Requirements in Florida

 Official Resources & Links